Horace Mann Educators (NYSE:HMN) Issues FY 2022 Earnings Guidance

 Insider Buying and Selling at Horace Mann Educators

-In other news, EVP Matthew P. Sharpe sold 3,500 shares of the business’s stock in a transaction dated Friday, July 29th.
-The stock was sold at an average price of $34.43, for a total value of $120,505.00.
-Following the transaction, the executive vice president now directly owns 74,386 shares of the company’s stock, valued at approximately $2,561,109.98.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Corporate insiders own 3.20% of the company’s stock.
+In other Horace Mann Educators news, EVP Matthew P. Sharpe sold 3,500 shares of the company’s stock in a transaction that occurred on Monday, August 29th.
+The stock was sold at an average price of $36.12, for a total transaction of $126,420.00.
+Following the completion of the sale, the executive vice president now directly owns 70,886 shares of the company’s stock, valued at approximately $2,560,402.32.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Insiders sold a total of 7,525 shares of company stock valued at $266,912 in the last ninety days.
+Insiders own 3.20% of the company’s stock.

 Horace Mann Educators Corporation, together with its subsidiaries, operates as an insurance holding company in the United States.
 It operates in three segments: Property & Casualty, Life & Retirement, and Supplemental & Group Benefits.
 The company underwrites and markets personal lines of property and casualty insurance, including personal lines auto and property insurance products; supplemental insurance products, which include cancer, heart, hospital, supplemental disability, and accident coverages; retirement products, such as tax-qualified fixed and variable annuities; and life insurance products comprising whole life and term, as well as indexed universal life insurance products.